 Google has long been known for making changes to their algorithms.
 These are most commonly made to increase the usability of their products for the benefit of their customers.
-This is the case again with Google’s recent announcement to crack down on mobile pop-up ads.
+This is the case again with Google’s recent announcement to crack down on mobile pop-up ads that may affect your online marketing strategy.

 This announcement could have a large impact on many businesses.
 For example, those who rely on advertising revenue will likely be hit the hardest.
 That’s why we have amalgamated a list of details that will be contained in this article.